 Floating in an icy pool in a frozen lake!

-Ice-floating is one of many winter activities in Finnish Lapland.
-In Ylläs (pronounced as ‘Ool-las’), the premier winter sports destination in Finland, you can book an ice-floating session at Ylläs Adventures.
-They have an office at Lake Ylläsjärvi, just outside Ylläs, from which all sorts of activities are organised, including husky-sledding, reindeer and snowmobile safaris.
+Ice-floating is one of many winter activities in Lapland.
+In Ylläs (pronounced as ‘Ool-las’), the premier winter sports destination in Finland, you can embark on all sorts of activities including snowshoe hikes, a husky safari, reindeer and snowmobile safaris.
+When I heard about the ice-floating experience in a nearby lake, I didn’t have to think twice!

-It’s a short stroll to the lake from their office.
-We passed the smoke sauna (a traditional Lappish experience) before being led into a cute house where I was hoisted, fully-clothed, into a thick survival suit.
+On our way to the lake, we passed a smoke sauna (a traditional Lappish experience) before being led into a cute house where I was hoisted, fully-clothed, into a thick survival suit.
 These suits were designed for Arctic expeditions but here in Ylläs, they have a more relaxing purpose: to keep you warm and afloat in the icy water of the frozen Lake Ylläsjärvi.
 I had a look at myself in the mirror and burst out laughing – I looked like a Teletubby in that bulky suit!

 Once we were tightly strapped in, we received the green light to venture outside.
 We trudged through the snow to the lake which was completely frozen except for a ‘pool’ that had been carved out of the ice.
 After a few instructions, I slowly lowered myself onto the ladder and into the water.
 The air in the suit rushed from the legs to my upper body, creating a vacuum effect around my legs and the opposite effect around my upper body (which started to look like the ‘Michelin Man’!).
 Once my feet touched the lake bed, I allowed myself to lean backwards and drift away.